 2. “Listing and Buyer brokers will need to revise sales forms.
 With the help of NAR, they will do so quickly and at a relatively modest one-time expense.”

 Brobeck becomes an advocate for NAR’s market efficiencies, stating, “With the help of NAR, they will do so quickly and at a relatively modest one-time expense.”

 3. “Consumers will remain focused on the sale and the sale price of the home or homes, not on commission levels.
 And they will depend on their real estate agent to help them sell or find a property at a desirable price.”

 Indeed, we concur that Consumers are primarily concerned with the tangible financial impact, i.e., the actual dollars spent, rather than commission rates in isolation.
-Steven Brobeck, along with his accomplices, have advanced a narrative that commission rates alone serve as the definitive economic measure, which is a flawed perspective.
-They attempt to establish a universal equivalence of Buyer Agent commissions across the U.S. while asserting that these commissions surpass those in comparable markets.
+Steven Brobeck, along with his co-conspirators, have advanced a narrative that commission rates alone serve as the definitive economic measure, which is a flawed perspective.
+They attempt to establish a universal equivalence of buyer agent commissions across the U.S. while asserting that these commissions surpass those in comparable markets.
 Such a skewed narrative ignores the broader economic realities and the actual financial impact on Consumers.

 Furthermore, Brobeck claims:

 4. “For some time, probably well over a year, average commission levels will not decline.
 Many Sellers will think they benefit by being charged commissions of 2.5-3 percent rather than 5-6 percent.
 Buyers will accept the fact that they now must pay their brokers 2.5-3 percent when brokers explain to them that this commission was previously included in the sale price.”